tomernahum/video-clipper/README.md

-make sure moveipy is installed
+make sure moviepy is installed.
+Works best with moviepy v1 `pip install moviepy==1.0.3`

 use like this:
 `python trimmer.py -v video.mp4 -t timestamps.txt`